Last updated 10 May 2022

 If a child is arrested, police may take the child’s identifying particulars such as palm prints, fingerprints, handwriting, voice prints, footprints, a photograph of the person’s identifying features (e.g. scars or tattoos) and photographs generally (s 467 PPR Act).

-Where a child is given a notice to appear or a complaint and summons (i.e. they are not under arrest) in relation to offences designated as ‘arrest offences’ (i.e. offences for which the police have the power to arrest the child without a warrant), the police can take identifying particulars but have to apply for an order from a magistrate to do so first.
-Notice of the application must be given to the child and their parents, or the Department of Communities, Child Safety and Disability Services if they are in care (s 25(3) Youth Justice Act).
+Where a child is given a notice to appear or a complaint and summons (i.e. they are not under arrest) in relation to offences designated as ‘arrest offences’ (i.e. offences for which police have the power to arrest the child without a warrant), police can take identifying particulars but have to apply for an order from a magistrate to do so first.
+Notice of the application must be given to the child and their parents, or the Department of Children, Youth Justice and Multicultural Affairs if they are in care (s 25(3) Youth Justice Act).
 In this situation, a support person must be present during the taking of the identifying particulars if they are to be admissible in court (s 26 Youth Justice Act).

 If the child is found not guilty of the charges by the court or is not given a sentence (e.g. the court decides the child should have been cautioned), the identifying particulars must be destroyed (s 27 Youth Justice Act).